SwethaSa/Day-1/HTTPS Difference.md

   3. If one request stops, the rest wait in line—and headers are resent in full each time.

 HTTP/2 (since 2015)
-  1. Everything is chopped into small binary frames for speed.
+  1. Everything is minimized into small binary frames for speed.
-  2. Multiple requests and responses flow in parallel over one TCP connection (multiplexing).
+  2. Multiple requests and responses flow in parallel over one TCP connection.
   3. Headers are compressed with HPACK, so you don’t keep sending the same data.
-  4. Server Push lets your server say, “Hey, I know you’ll want this CSS and JS next—here you go,” cutting out extra round trips.
-  5. You can also assign priorities, so your critical content (like fonts or above-the-fold images) loads first.
+  4. We can also assign priorities, so your critical content (like fonts or above-the-fold images) loads first.

 ### Why HTTP/2

 => Pages Load Faster: fewer handshakes, less waiting, smarter delivery.
 => Bandwidth Savings: header compression and reduced duplicate data.
-=> Smoother User Experience: no more “waterfall” delays when one request stalls.
+=> Smoother User Experience: no delays when one request stops.
 => Future-Proof: major CDNs, browsers, and servers support it—so your site keeps up.